fuadhasanshihab/bangla-web-fonts/public/fonts/baloo-da-2/README.md

 - **Available Weights:** 400, 500, 600, 700, 800
 - **Font Designer:** [Ek Type](https://ektype.in/)
 - **License:** OFL

+## License Information:
+This font is licensed under the SIL Open Font License.
+You can use and embed this font in web pages and documents.
+This license is available with a FAQ at: <a href='https://openfontlicense.org/' target='_blank' class='text-blue-600 hover:underline' rel='noopener noreferrer'>openfontlicense.org</a>.

 For more details, visit: [Baloo Da 2 on Bangla Web Fonts](https://banglawebfonts.pages.dev/baloo-da-2/#about).